Collecting international duty and import taxes

 Preparing for flash sales

-If you run flash sales, then consider disabling the collection of duties and import taxes until your sale is complete.
-If you decide to collect duties and import taxes during your sale, then review your sale products to verify that they have HS codes, country or region of origin, and product type specified.
+If you run flash sales, then consider disabling the collection of duty and import taxes until your sale is complete.
+If you decide to collect duty and import taxes during your sale, then review your sale products to verify that they have HS codes, country or region of origin, and product type specified.
 Ensuring that you have these fields filled out on your sale products helps to estimate duties and import tax costs.

 - If you refund an order that hasn’t been fulfilled yet, then you can still refund the duties.

-- If you refund an order that has already been fulfilled, you can refund the duties and import taxes to the customer.
+- If you refund an order that has already been fulfilled, you can refund the duty and import taxes to the customer.
 Any funds that have been used to purchase DDP labels will not be returned to you by the carrier.

 Keep in mind that refunding the order in full is the only way to prevent an order dispute.